thoeltig/CodingChallenge.1BRC/FileReadAndWritePerformanceTests.md

 		|9.|65536|262144|115|_FileOptions.SequentialScan_|-91.10|00:0134734|
 		|10.|16384|262144|115|_FileOptions.None_|-91.09|00:0134885|

-		- The top 10 results also all share about 91% time reduction (or 10x speed up) and the same chunk size of 262144.
-			- There seems to be no major difference in speed between using byte arrays & spans of bytes when reading the
-		- All tests with _FileOptions.WriteThrough_ (3. & 4.) are extremly slow with combinations ranging from about 4x to 96x slow down.
+		- All tests with _FileOptions.WriteThrough_ (3. & 4.) are extremly slow.

 			|Buffer|Chunk|Write calls|FileOption|Time increase in %|Time|
 			|----|----|----|----|----|----|
 			|1024|262144|29297|_FileOptions.WriteThrough_|8366.23|12:8214473|
 			|262144|262144|115|_FileOptions.WriteThrough_|251.46|00:5322563|
 			|1024|262144|29297|_FileOptions.SequentialScan_ + _FileOptions.WriteThrough_|9514.97|14:5611195|
 			|131072|262144|115|_FileOptions.SequentialScan_ + _FileOptions.WriteThrough_|308.03|00:6179280|

 		- All tests with _FILE_FLAG_NO_BUFFERING_ (5. & 6.) failed.
 	- Summary
-		- There seems to be no major difference in speed between using byte arrays & spans of bytes when reading the data from stream but in total the .NET Framework version ran slightly faster looking at the actual execution times.
+		- There seems to be no major difference in speed between using byte arrays & spans of bytes when writing the data to the stream but in total the .NET Framework version ran slightly faster looking at the actual execution times.
+			- The benefit of spans is less memory allocation, faster access & modification of the underlying memory.
+A difference between byte array & spans might show later in the finished code.
+		- The biggest chunk sizes of 262144 had the best execution time reduction (about -90% / 10x speed up) but buffer size didn't make a noticable change.
-		- Test bigger chunk sizes to see if this is the maximum.
+			- Run more tests with increased chunk & bigger sizes to see if this is the maximum.
 		- _FileOptions.WriteThrough_ slows down the file write significantly with slow downs ranging from 5x to 114x with .NET Framework and 4x to 96x with .NET 5.
-		- Debugg why all tests with _FILE_FLAG_NO_BUFFERING_ threw an exception.
+			- The warning that ignoring the file system cache and forcing an instant flush to disk would slow down the execution time becausewas correct.
+		- _FILE_FLAG_NO_BUFFERING_ failed because file size was not memory aligned.
 - Read
 	- .NET Framework
 		-